Skip To Content Skip To Menu Skip To Footer

 When a proxy is given access to multiple students, can the access granted be different for each student?

-Can Dickinson staff provide the PIN to a proxy who has forgotten it?
+Can Dickinson staff provide the password to a proxy who has forgotten it?

-No. College staff and the Help Desk cannot send the PIN.
-The student who authorized the proxy can log into Banner Self-Service, access the Proxy Access menu, and can click the Reset PIN link.
-This will resend a link to their proxy allowing them to reset their PIN.
-Or, once the proxy account has been established, the proxy can request a new PIN by selecting “Forgot PIN” from the Proxy login page.
+No. College staff and the Help Desk cannot send a password to or reset the password for a proxy user.
+The student who authorized the proxy can log into Banner Self-Service, edit the proxy, and can click Reset Password.
+This will send a link to the proxy allowing them to reset their password.
+Additionally, after a proxy account has been activated, the proxy can request a new password by selecting “Forgot Password” from the Proxy login page.

 A proxy used to be able to see the information, but now cannot.
 What happened?